refractionPOINT/lce_doc/docs/upgrading.md

 At all times we provide a `Stable` version and a `Fallback` version.
 When a new version of the sensor is available, it is made the new `Stable`.

-The LimaCharlie Web UI (Sensor Download page) allows to upgrade or downgrade your sensors to `Stable` or `Fallback` at will.
+The LimaCharlie Web UI (Sensor Download page) allows you to upgrade or downgrade your sensors to `Stable` or `Fallback` at will.

 When you click to upgrade or downgrade, the process begins automatically and over the next hour (or as sensors come online) they will be moved to the appropriate version.